 This whimsical story explores the challenges of leaving childhood behind.
 Follow a girl still yearning for playtime while she slowly finds herself with only a ghost left as a friend.
 This bittersweet tale will really resound with middle grade readers.
 (Grades 3–6)

-Buy it: Séance Tea Party at Amazon
+Buy it: Séance Tea Party

-Buy it: Primer at Amazon
+Buy it: Sunshine

 Swim Team by Johnnie Christmas

-Lauded as one of the best books of the year, this graphic novel follows middle schooler Bree as she starts a new school and is forced to take Swim 101.
+This graphic novel follows middle schooler Bree as she starts a new school and is forced to take Swim 101.
 An elderly neighbor coaches her along, leading Bree and her team to a victory they could never have imagined.
 (Grades 4–8)

-Buy it: Swim Team at Amazon
+Buy it: Swim Team

 This Was Our Pact by Ryan Andrews